 - Create a talisman.
 I keep a tray of crystals next to me.
 Each one represents part of my voice: citrine for joy, amethyst for intuition, tiger’s eye for grounded energy, carnelian for creativity, and malachite for protection.
 Holding them is a tangible affirmation of the feelings I’d like to conjure in my stories, as well as what I need to write those stories.

 - Find inspiration from other storytellers.
 I keep books of poetry, art, and quotes next to my desk to visit them whenever I need a spark.
 Poring over Yoko Ono’s poems in Grapefruit or falling into Georgia O’Keefe’s watercolors puts me in a space of wonder.

 - Introduce play and movement into your day.
-Dancing between meetings, doodling on a call, or taking a break to watercolor, turn my brain on to something other than writing for a bit.
+By dancing between meetings, doodling on a call, or taking a break to watercolor, I turn my brain on to something other than writing for a bit.

 - Place yourself in a scene.
 My grandmother collects porcelain dolls.
 She has hundreds.
 I set myself in that scene, imagine running my hand across the faded lace, smelling the musk of an untouched room.
 My imagination warms up writing the stories of the dolls, their lives lived.

 - Write what you care about.
 There’s inevitably a personal story attached to my writing because if I’m writing about it, it’s real to me.